 Policies of BDMIP

 By submitting a paper to BDMIP, the authors agree to the review process and understand that papers undergo a peer-review process.
-Manuscripts will be reviewed by appropriately qualified experts in the field selected by the Conference Committee, who will give detailed comments and — if the submission gets accepted — the authors submit a revised ("camera-ready") version that takes into account this feedback.
+Manuscripts will be reviewed by appropriately qualified experts in the Conference Committee, who will give detailed comments and — if the submission gets accepted — the authors submit a revised ("camera-ready") version that takes into account this feedback.

 If the author is found to commit an act of plagiarism, the following acts of sanction will be taken:

 1. Reject the article submitted or delete the article from the final publications.

 2. Report the authors violation to his/her supervisor(s) and affiliated institution(s)

 3. Report the authors violation to the appropriate overseeing office of academic ethics and research funding agency.